Hunt the Wumpus

 In any case, Wumpus has spawned several versions and spread about the computer games-dom really nicely.
 For myself, the soul of the game is in the idea and fun of it, rather than the program or the computer which hosts it.

-Bob Albrecht created three different entities that were abbreviated PCC:
+Bob Albrecht created three different entities that were abbreviated PCC, making some accounts a bit confusing:

 - The People’s Computer Center, the computer storefront in Menlo Park, California

-- The People’s Computer Company, a computer newsletter which ran from 1972 to 1977 and spawned Dr. Dobb’s Journal
+- The People’s Computer Company, a computer newsletter which ran from 1972 to 1977 (and later as People’s Computers and Recreational COMPUTING) and spawned Dr. Dobb’s Journal

 - The People’s Computer Company, a non-profit organization

 This isn’t as strange as it sounds, because Ken Thompson did write a version of Hunt the Wumpus included in early UNIX systems.
-But he adapted it from Gregory Yob’s program and never claimed to have created it.
-(The source code states “stolen from PCC Vol 2 No 1.”)
-But it was many people’s first exposure to the game and led to the mistaken idea that his was the original. ↩
+He adapted it from Gregory Yob’s program and never claimed to have created it.
+(The source code states “stolen from PCC Vol 2 No 1.")
+But it was many people’s first exposure to the game and led to the mistaken idea that Thompson’s version was the original. ↩︎